telerik/kendo-ui-core/docs/controls/charts/how-to/font-awesome-icons.md

 ## Render Custom Visuals

-Visual templates are the most flexible way to override the rendering of chart elements.
+Visual templates are the most flexible way to override the rendering of the Chart elements.
 They allow you to construct the labels by using the [Drawing API]({% slug overview_kendoui_drawingapi %}).

 The example below demonstrates how to construct a visual using two [Text](/api/javascript/drawing/text) shapes and position them in a [Layout](/api/javascript/drawing/layout).
 The first `Text` element contains the FontAwesome icon.
 The second one is a plain text label.